 A word from the Mayor of Szczecin

-The Embassy of the Republic of Finland will act as the strategic partner in this year's event.
-The presence of ambassadors from all the Scandinavian countries, and representatives of the Ministry of Development of the Republic of Poland, clearly shows that the event has already gained standing and is one of the landmark events on the map of Polish-Scandinavian ventures.
+The Embassy of Sweden will act as the strategic partner in this year's event.
+The presence of ambassadors from all the Scandinavian countries clearly shows that the event has already gained standing and is one of the landmark events on the map of Polish-Scandinavian ventures.

 The subsequent days will bring an array of educational, cultural, sporting and family events.
-Film screenings, exhibitions, concerts and inspiring discussions with people with substantial Scandinavian experience will certainly appeal to adult participants' tastes.
+Fans of Scandinavian lifestyle will have an opportunity to join Scandinavian Picnic at Flower Avenue, and the youngest participants will surely enjoy sailing workshops at szczecin marina.
+A wide range of numerous film screenings, exhibitions, concerts will certainly appeal to all participants' tastes.
 Jazz lovers will have an opportunity to enjoy Scandinavian music accents during this year's international Me.Ba Festival.

 While pursuing a number of eco-friendly investments and ambitious plans, we benefit from valuable Swedish experience.
 The Szczecin seaport and its surrounding areas, which lie in the heart of the city, are likely to become a major link with Danish partners.
 We intend to follow in the footsteps of the socio-economic transformations of Esbjerg and Malmo, our twin cities, and explore the numerous cooperation prospects.
 The presence of a growing number of students from Norway at the Pomeranian Medical University constitutes a significant human factor which brings the two nations closer.
 The fact that the Scandinavian studies offered by the Faculty of Philology at the University of Szczecin have in recent years attracted increasingly more students is also worth noting.
 Leading Norwegian industry solutions in the energy sector can provide an incentive to the development of this branch of the economy, both in Szczecin and in the entire Westpomeranian Region.